armbian/documentation/docs/index.md

 ## What is Armbian?

-Armbian is highly optimised base operating system specialised for single board computers.
+Armbian is highly optimized base operating system specialized for single board computers.

 It embodies extremely lightweight hardware features focused Debian-based distribution, extensive build framework and is suitable for industrial or home use.